-Like Polish poet and Novel Prizer Winner, Wislawa Szymborska who was incredulous of the power within our microbial realms, Carson urged a focus on the small as a window to the consequential.
+Like Polish poet and Nobel Laureate, Wislawa Szymborska who was incredulous of the power within our microbial realms, Carson urged a focus on the small as a window to the consequential.

 So it is that only when we bring our focus to bear, first on the individual cells of the body, then on the minute structures within the cells, and finally on the ultimate reactions of molecules within these structures – only when we do this can we comprehend the most serious and far-reaching effects of the haphazard introduction of foreign chemicals into our internal environment.

-Carson’s science-based position launched a movement of environmentalists who questioned the invisible effects of civilization on our environment.
-But what she believed, that we are connected with nature, wasn’t new – it echoes ancient beliefs of the Stoics, the Romantics and the 19th-century Transcendentalists.
+Carson’s science-based position in Silent Spring launched a movement of environmentalists who questioned the invisible effects of civilization on our environment.
+But what she believed, that we are connected with nature, wasn’t new – it echoes ancient beliefs of the Stoics, the Romantics and the 19th-century Transcendentalists.1

 Yet Silent Spring was highly unique it was a perfect symbiosis of compassion, beautiful writing and exceptional science:

 The ultimate work of energy production is accomplished not in any specialized organ but in every cell of the body.
 A living cell, like a flame, burns fuel to produce the energy on which life depends.
 The analogy is more poetic than precise for the cell accomplishes its ‘burning’ with only the moderate heat of body’s normal temperature.
 Yet all these billions of gently burning little fires spark the energy of life.
 Should they cease to burn….